-Previously on Epic Web Studios’ weblog, we discussed the paramount importance of website UX (user experience) — for search engine optimization, conversion rate optimization, and building all-around rapport and trust with your desired customer base.
-Website UX that showcases relevant and engaging content, effortless readability and navigation, and fun and rewarding interactive elements is bound to boost conversion rates.
-Unless, of course, the website doesn’t properly load on smartphones.
+Website UX (user experience) is paramount for success — for search engine optimization, high conversion rates, and building all-around rapport and trust with your desired customer base.
+Website UX that showcases relevant and engaging content, has effortless readability and navigation, and contains fun/rewarding interactive elements is bound to boost conversion rates.
+Unless, of course, the website isn't mobile-friendly.

 UX Web Design: Consider the user and the device

-According to Pew Research Center, 85 percent of today’s Americans own a smartphone (up from 35 percent in 2011), 77 percent own a laptop or desktop computer, and 53 percent own a tablet.
+According to Pew Research Center, 97% of today’s Americans own a smartphone (up from 35% in 2011), 77% own a laptop or desktop computer, and 53% own a tablet.
 It follows, then, that the majority of Americans access the Internet — and your website — through multiple devices.
 So while your target user might ultimately be the same person, his or her behavior may vary drastically depending on the device he or she is using.

 There are two ways to account for this when formulating your UX web design strategy.

 - A responsive design, which adaptively scales itself for a consistent display across all devices.
 While this may save time and money upfront, it is a bit of a compromise.

 - A mobile-optimized design, a slimmed-down and streamlined version of your website that caters to the unique needs of the increasingly important mobile user.
-In 2018, over half of Google search queries originated from mobile devices (Statista), with a third of those having local intent (Blue Corona).
+In 2022, it was determined that 52% of all global internet traffic comes from a mobile device (TheGlobalStatistics).

 In response to this shift, Google defaulted to mobile-first indexing in July 2019 — meaning that the mobile version of new or previously unindexed websites has been given preference over the desktop version in tabulating search rankings.
 As such, mobile website UX is more of a priority than ever before.
 With a general understanding of the mobile user’s mentality and needs, we can provide a better mobile user experience.